 “Did you discuss everything so quickly?”
 Shane asks, surprised.

-“Share the secret with us,” Christophe says.
+“Share the secret with us,” Christopher says.

 “What secret?”
 Bolton asks, feigning bewilderment.